 V. Putin (1999^2008).

-For the first time since the collapse of the USSR (1991), political leadership
+For the first time since the collapse of the USSR (1991), the political leadership

-Russia has formulated the basic principles for ensuring
+Russia has formulated the basic principles of ensuring

 national-state interests of the country in the new geopolitical

 situations.
-This was done by the President of the Russian Federation V. Putin
+This was done by Russian President V. Putin

 2007 in Munich.
-Assessments and positions expressed by V. Putin
+Assessments and provisions expressed by V. Putin

 in the “Munich speech”, formed the basis of modern foreign policy

-doctrine of the Russian Federation, developed by the country's Foreign Ministry.
+doctrine of the Russian Federation, developed by the country's Ministry of Foreign Affairs.
 President's speech

-20 Political science was programmatic and symbolic: it marked the beginning of changes in relations between Russia and Western countries and influenced Russia's relations with the outside world.
+20 Political science was programmatic and significant: it marked the beginning of changes in relations between Russia and Western countries and influenced Russia’s relations with the outside world.

 It should be noted that the Munich Conference is a kind of

-the equivalent of the World Economic Forum, only concentrating
+equivalent to the World Economic Forum, only concentrating

 military and business elites of many countries.